 Today, we remain a leading centre of research across most areas of physics, and our steady influx of new research physicists and teachers means we continue to grow and keep our courses and research at the cutting edge.

 Our School by numbers

-According to the most recent Academic Ranking of World Universities, we come in as the 13th best physics department in the world.
+According to the most recent Academic Ranking of World Universities, we come in as the 11th best physics department in the world and 1st in Europe.

 We take in around 320 new undergraduates and 70 postgraduates each year, and employ more than 80 members of academic staff and over 100 research fellows and associates.